-APPLICANT TO LEVELS APPLICANT TO SELECT ELECTIVE MEASURES VERIFICATIONS ENFORCING AGENCY TO SPECIFY VERIFICATION METHOD FEATURE OR MEASURE Prerequisites and electives 1 Enforcing Agency Installer or Designer Third party Mandatory Tier 1 Tier 2 PLANNING AND DESIGN Site Selection A4.103.1 A site which complies with at least one of the following characteristics is selected: 1.
+APPLICANT TO S LEVELS ELECT ELECTI VE MEASURES ENFORCING RIFICATIONS AGENCY TO ICATION MET SPECIFY FEATURE OR MEASURE Prerequisites and electives1 Enforcing Agency Installer or Designer Third party Mandatory Tier 1 Tier 2 All All D All PLANNING AND DESIGN Site Selection A4.103.1 A site which complies with at least one of the following characteristics is selected: 1.
 An infill site is selected.
 2. A greyfield site is selected.
 3. An EPA-recognized Brownfield site is selected.
-A4.103.2 Facilitate community connectivity by one of the following methods: 1.
-Locate project within a 1/4-mile true walking distance of at least 4 basic services; 2.
-Locate project within 1/2-mile true walking distance of at least 7 basic services; 3.
+000 000 000 A4.103.2 Facilitate community connectivity by one of the following methods: 1.
+Locate project within a 1 / 4 -mile true walking distance of at least 4 basic services; 2.
+Locate project within 1 / 2 -mile true walking distance of at least 7 basic services; 3.
 Other methods increasing access to additional resources.
-Site Preservation A4.104.1 An individual with oversight responsibility for the project has participated in an educational program promoting environmentally friendly design or development and has provided training or instruction to appropriate entities.
+Site Preservation T T Т A4.104.1 An individual with oversight responsibility for the project has participated in an educational program promoting environmentally friendly design or development and has provided training or instruction to appropriate entities.
 Deconstruction and Reuse of Existing Materials A4.105.2 Existing buildings are disassembled for reuse or recycling of building materials.
-The proposed structure utilizes at least one of the following materials which can be easily reused: Light fixtures Plumbing fixtures Doors and trim Masonry Electrical devices Appliances Foundations or portions of foundations Site Development 1 4.106.2 A plan is developed and implemented to manage storm water drainage during construction.
-X 4.106.3 Construction plans shall indicate how site grading or a drainage system will manage all surface water flows to keep water from entering buildings.
-X A4.106.1 Reserved.
-A4.106.2.1 Soil analysis is performed by a licensed design professional and the findings utilized in the structural design of the building.
+The proposed structure utilizes at least one of the following materials which can be easily reused: 1.
+Light fixtures 2.
+Plumbing fixtures 3.
+Doors and trim 4.
+Masonry 5.
+Electrical devices 6.
+Appliances 7.
+Foundations or portions of foundations 0 Site Development 4.106.2 A plan is developed and implemented to manage storm water drainage during construction. × 4.106.3 Construction plans shall indicate how site grading or a drainage system will manage all surface water flows to keep water from entering buildings.
+X 4.106.4 Provide capability for electric vehicle charging in one- and two-family dwellings and in townhouses with attached private garages; and 3 percent of total parking spaces, as specified, for multifamily dwellings.
+X A4.106.1 Reserved 1